- This event has passed.

 Satisfy your need to get outdoors and find early season wildflowers on this guided wildflower walk and talk!
-Participants will move between sites by car with short spurts of hiking after meeting at a centrally-located place to carpool (familiar pods in vehicles or caravan in our own vehicles).
-Masks and social distancing required per state guidelines in place at the time.
+Participants will move between sites by car with short spurts of flower-finding after meeting at a centrally-located place to carpool (familiar pods in vehicles or caravan in own vehicles).
+Masks and social distancing required per state and county guidelines in place at the time.

-The sites are located in Dominguez-Escalante National Conservation Area (elevation 4800 to 8000’) where we’ll find the oft-overlooked and colorful pallid milkweed, Aztec milkvetch, Fender’s cliffrose, and Indian breadfruit, to name a few species.
+The sites are located in Dominguez-Escalante National Conservation Area (elevation 4800’ to 8000’) where we’ll find the oft-overlooked and colorful pallid milkweed, Aztec milkvetch, Fender’s cliffrose, and Indian breadfruit, to name a few species.
 These species bloom for short periods of time and are habitat-specific.
+Each year brings a different perspective to the landscape depending on winter precipitation.
 Bring cameras and nature journals to satisfy your creative outlets.
 Different elevations and habitats provide opportunities to view a wide variety of Colorado’s native plants and wildflowers.
 Register for one guided experience or all!

 8:00 am-12:00 pm